aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to PPTM" h2="Export XPS to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XPS to PPTM.

+The process of converting XPS to PPTM begins with Aspose.PDF for Java, which is a powerful PDF Processing API that enables developers to export XPS to PPTX.
+This API provides a wide range of features and functions that make it easy to export XPS to PPTX, including the ability to convert XPS to PPTX with a single line of code.

+Once the XPS has been exported to PPTX, the next step is to use Aspose.Slides for Java, which is a powerful PowerPoint Processing API.
+This API provides a wide range of features and functions that make it easy to convert PPTX to PPTM, including the ability to convert PPTX to PPTM with a single line of code.
+Additionally, Aspose.Slides for Java also provides support for a wide range of other PowerPoint features, such as the ability to create, edit, and manipulate PowerPoint presentations.

+Overall, Aspose.Total for Java is an ideal solution for developers who need to quickly and accurately convert XPS to PPTM.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XPS to PPTM.
+With Aspose.PDF for Java, developers can easily export XPS to PPTX, and with Aspose.Slides for Java, developers can easily convert PPTX to PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}